How to get rid of fruit flies in a few easy steps

-Using homemade traps — like apple cider in a bottle — or store bought aerosols, you can rid your home of existing fruit flies.
-Then, keep them away with simple preventative measures.
-Follow these 5 simple steps to rid your home of fruit flies, once and for all.
+By using homemade traps — like apple cider in a bottle — or store-bought aerosols, you can rid your home of existing fruit flies and then prevent them from coming back with simple measures.
+Follow these 5 basic steps to help keep fruit flies away, once and for all.

 Wipe down surfaces that are potential breeding grounds

 - Clean the interior of all household trash cans.
 Make sure that your trash cans do not have any food residue stuck to the interior walls; it should look like it did when you first bought it.
 Use trash bags and throw the trash bag away at the end of the day.
 If the bag isn't full and you don't want to toss it, at least make sure it's covered.

 - Wipe down any fruit or vegetables ripening on your countertops.
 To wipe the fruit, use a clean towel that you have dipped in slightly soapy water.
 After wiping, rinse and dry the fruit.
 You can also use a combination of water and apple cider vinegar in place of soap to wipe the fruit (1 cup water to 1 tablespoon of apple cider vinegar).